 Stock Up on the Right Supplies

 Wrist sweatbands are a great trick for kids that drool.
 They should fit comfortably on their wrists and last for a good portion of the day.
-This way your child has more control in wiping his or her own mouth throughout the day.
+This way your child has more control in wiping his own mouth throughout the day.
 You may need to give gentle reminders when you see a wet chin, however it shouldn’t take long for them to take the reigns!
-Ideally, we want our children to start to feel the difference between a dry chin and a wet chin.
+Ideally, we want our children to start to feel the difference between a dry chin and a wet one.
 If we allow their chins to be wet all day, they will become accustomed to that feeling.
-We want to keep it as dry as possible so that they can feel when the saliva starts to drip.
+We want to keep it as dry as possible, so that they can feel when the saliva starts to drip.

 - Timers & Watches

 Some children need reminders to “swallow” when saliva builds up.
 You don’t want to have a timer going off all day, so it’s best to pick a time when the drool is usually heavy.
 Perhaps when you two are playing 1 on 1 for an hour or so, have a timer as a ‘swallow reminder.’
 The amount of time between reminders will depend on your little one, so it’s best to start with trial and error.
 Pick the time that is a few seconds before the drool starts to escape from the lips so that they have time to swallow successfully.
 If your child is old enough, you can use a timer stopwatch that they wear on their own wrist to remind themselves.
-The goal is that your child starts to swallow on his or her own once the habit is built.
+The goal is that your child starts to swallow on his own once the habit is built.

 - Straw Cups